Messengers of War

 “Do you know who we are?” they ask.

-“You are the Fiklow who wiped out the Jiku civilization, and killed Trillions,” shouts Mayla.
+“You’re the Fiklow who wiped out the Jiku civilization, and killed Trillions,” shouts Mayla.

 “Yes,” they say.

-“Our ancestors did that.”
+“Our ancestors did that, but they were provoked.”

-“The artifact can destroy the entire universe.”
+“It can kill you, and destroy this entire universe.”

 “We don’t want to kill anyone,” they respond.